-Ribbon Configure > Model > Options > Source Code Engineering > SystemC
+Ribbon Configure > Model > Options > Source Code Engineering > SystemC --

-Action Type in the default file extension to apply when generating SystemC source code.

-Collection Click on this button to open the

-Classes 'Collection Classes for Association Roles'

-dialog, through which you specify the

-Collection Class definitions for
+Option Action Options for the current model Type in the default file extension to apply when generating SystemC source code.
+Collection Classes Click on this button to open the 'Collection Classes for Association Roles' dialog, through which you specify the Collection Class definitions for Association connectors.

-Association connectors.